-We have two primary strategies that we will use in seeking to grow distributions to our shareholders and increase shareholder value.
-First, we will focus on growing the earnings and cash flow from our businesses.
-We believe that the scale and scope of our initial businesses give us a diverse base of cash flow from which to further build the company.
-Importantly, we believe that our initial businesses alone will allow us to generate distributions to our shareholders, independent of whether we acquire any additional businesses in the future.
-Second, we will identify, perform due diligence on, negotiate and consummate additional platform acquisitions of small to middle market businesses in attractive industry sectors.
+Our goal is to grow distributions to our shareholders steadily over time and to increase shareholder value.
+In attempting to accomplish this, we will first, focus on growing the earnings and cash flow from the initial businesses that we manage.
+We believe that the scale and scope of our initial businesses give us a diverse base of cash flow from which to build further the company.
+Importantly, we believe that our initial businesses alone will allow us to generate distribution to our shareholders, independent of whether we acquire any additional businesses in the future.
+Second, we intend to identify, perform due diligence on, negotiate and consummate additional platform acquisitions of small to middle market businesses in attractive industry sectors.